pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 Importantly, these teams must have authority over their products.
 Multidisciplinary teams working in an oversight-centric ‘enterprise’ environment _are_ able to design and build their own products to some degree, but team decisions can always be vetoed by groups with approval authority.
 Creating multidisciplinary teams is a good start, but their effectiveness will be limited if they can still be overruled later.

 If we rewind to the start of our EasyTax thought experiment, this is exactly the kind of team we started with.
-Small, multidisciplinary product teams that chat with each other have less meetings, and all team members understand the overall goal they are trying to achieve.
+Small, multidisciplinary product teams chat with each other instead of booking meetings, and all team members understand the overall goal they are trying to achieve.
 By keeping teams nimble and reducing organizational gatekeeping, we end up with teams that are more effective: taking less time to deliver services that users prefer.

 ### A better principle: User needs over consistency

 In an enterprise organization, ‘consistency’ isn’t just a ‘nice-to-have’, it’s the central assumption from which everything flows.
-The standards-centric approach of enterprise development is a really clear principle: it helps us structure teams, put together policies, and suggests how to approach decisions.
+The standards-centric mindset of the enterprise approach is a really clear principle: it helps us structure teams, put together policies, and suggests how to approach decisions.
 To quote Archimedes, “Give me but one firm spot on which to stand and I will move the earth.”
 If we scrap ‘consistency,’ where do we stand?

 The answer is ‘user needs’.
 User needs is the [#1 design principle in the UK government](https://www.gov.uk/guidance/government-design-principles#start-with-user-needs), and incidentally, it’s also at [the top of the Government of Canada’s Digital Playbook](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds1).
-Whenever you ever find yourself at a crossroads, ask yourself ‘What is best from a user’s perspective?’
+Whenever you find yourself at a crossroads, ask ‘What is best from a user’s perspective?’

 Let’s think about applying for a passport in Canada: would it be better to allow digital uploads or to stick with physical photos?
 Taking a departmental perspective, physical photos are harder to fabricate and we currently have the resources and expertise to manage them.
 But let’s reframe this from the end user’s perspective: What will make this service the easiest to use for the most people?
 If we asked 10 people at the mall right now, what would they tell us?
 Undoubtedly, we will find that digital uploads are preferred by people applying for passports in Canada today.